Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 Some data sheets for products used in the Upper Midwest will cite California or Asphalt Sealcoat Manufacturers Association specifications or application recommendations.
 However, pavements, materials used, and weather conditions in this area are different than in the West, so take care to make sure materials and practices appropriate for this area of the country are used (see References for Minnesota advice more applicable to the Upper Midwest and Great Lakes regions).

 If you believe a contractor has applied coal tar, there will be a strong odor like mothballs for 1-2 days.
-Call city offices if you live where a coal tar ban is in place.
+Call the appropriate government offices if you live where a coal tar ban is in place.

-If you’re not in a ban city and you contracted with someone not on the MPCA pledge list for a product other than coal tar but suspect coal tar has been applied, your only recourse is to call the contractor and if not satisfied, lodge complaints with city staff and the Better Business Bureau.
+If you’re not in an area with a coal tar ban and you contracted with someone not on the pledged-contractor list for a product other than coal tar but suspect coal tar has been applied, your only recourse is to call the contractor and if not satisfied, lodge complaints with city staff and the Better Business Bureau.

 Be aware that the condition of your pavement will dictate how much sealcoat is required.
 Make sure all estimates are based on the same assessment of condition, and the intended application rates and number of coats.
 Do not accept a lower price estimate based on under-applying the product.